Affordable Spay/Neuter Clinic

 |Additional Charges may apply||Additional Charges may apply|

-There is an additional $10 fee for small dogs weighing under 10lbs.
+Small Dogs: There is an additional $10 fee for small dogs weighing under 10lbs.

-- In-heat, pregnant, infection - $25
+In-heat, pregnant, infection - $25

-- Retained Testicles (cryptochrid) - $40 per testicle
+Retained Testicles (cryptochrid) - $40 per testicle

-We have partnered with Best Friends Animal Society - Utah, and are pleased to be able to offer a little extra help to low-Income families through their Low-Income Assistance Voucher.
+We have partnered with Best Friends Animal Society to offer a little extra help to low-Income families through their Low-Income Assistance Voucher.

 To apply for a voucher, click HERE .
 You will be redirected to Utah.bestfriend.org.
 Please note: This form is for Utah residents only.

-Reminders before your Pet's Surgery
+Before your Pet's Surgery

 All dogs must be on a leash.

-What you should Remember after your Pet's Surgery
+After your Pet's Surgery